zoeyz5/Final-project-cs10-RPG/README.md

 # Final-project
 We are buliding an RPG game
 In this game, you have mainly these functions for adventuring:
+(However, there are some bugs caused by the delay of the turtle graphic so please don't press the buttom too frequently!!!
+Thank you~~

 1)	Battle
 We have already help you set the difficulty of this game to a good level, so don’t worry about the balance of the game.